ABZ-Aaron/Reddit-API-Pipeline/README.md

 ## Introduction <a name="Introduction"></a>

-Below are a set of steps I took when setting this pipeline up.
-Feel free to set this up yourself.
+If you would like to set up a pipeline like this yourself, follow the below steps.
 ## Clone Repo & Setup <a name="CloneRepo&Setup"></a>

-First step is to clone the Reddit App repo which contains files and folder required for this pipeline.
+First step is to clone this repo, which contains files and folder required for this pipeline.
 Clone this into your home directory:

 ```bash
 git clone https://github.com/ABZ-Aaron/Reddit-API-Pipeline.git